 Applications for patents are submitted to the office of the Registrar of Companies and Official Receiver.

-The European Patent Office conducts technical research for the patent within a 16 month time period, following a special settlement within the Republic of Cyprus.
-It issues a report that is delivered to the applicant, who then submits it to the Registrar.
+An International Searching Authority conducts technical research for the patent which is submitted to the Department of the Registrar within 16 months of the date of filing the application or the priority date, provided the application states the elements of the state of the art which can determine whether the subject of the application is patentable.
 The Registrar proceeds, in accordance with the report, with the registration of the patent.
 Application for revocation of a patent is made to the Supreme Court.
-Otherwise, the patent remains at the register of the Registrar for up to 20 years, renewable on an annual basis, for which the relevant fee is paid.
+Otherwise, the patent remains at the register of the Registrar for up to 20 years, provided that the annual renewal fees are paid.